 Doctors base the diagnosis of pseudoxanthoma elasticum on the results of a physical examination, an eye examination, and the results of a skin biopsy (removal of a tissue sample for examination under a microscope).

-Treatment with drugs that reduce the growth of blood vessels (such as bevacizumab) may help people who have eye (retinal) disease.
+Treatment with medications that reduce the growth of blood vessels (such as bevacizumab) may help people who have angioid streaks in the eyes.

 People with pseudoxanthoma elasticum should avoid contact sports because injury to the eye is a risk.